 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Kathmandu Holdings Limited is an apparel manufacturing business based in Australia.
-Kathmandu Holdings shares (KMD) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Kathmandu Holdings has a trailing 12-month revenue of around $848.6 million.
+Kathmandu Holdings is an apparel manufacturing business based in Australia.
+Kathmandu Holdings shares (KMD) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Kathmandu Holdings has a trailing 12-month revenue of around $919.4 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Kathmandu Holdings

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.